 If you have done a good job of building a successful business, one day you should be able to sell it for a considerable sum of money.
 You have developed considerable “sweat equity” by working hard for your income.

-It is wise to develop an “exit strategy.”
-Actually you should have an exit strategy the first day you are in business.
+It is wise to develop an “exit strategy” well in advance of your time to sell your business.
+Actually, you should have an exit strategy on the first day you are in business.
 Private Equity Groups will not make an investment in a business until they know how they are going to exit the business.

 Since the majority of your wealth is invested in your business, you should begin to think about your business as a “401K” plan.
 No matter how long you have been in business, an exit strategy is an essential part of ensuring that your long-term financial interests stay in place.
 This will be true even though a number of scenarios could require you to adjust the date and manner in which you exit your business.